-As disclosed in Note 3 to the consolidated annual financial statements (Intangible assets and goodwill), the Group uses a discounted cash flow model to determine the value in use for each cash-generating
+As disclosed in Note 3 to the consolidated annual financial statements (Intangible Assets and Goodwill), the Group uses a discounted cash flow model to determine the value in use for each cash-generating unit.

-During the financial year, certain macro-economic factors have had a negative impact on the spending patterns of consumers which continues to evolve between various products and regions.
+During the current year, certain macro-economic factors have continued to have a significant impact on the current economic climate by affecting the spending patterns of consumers which continues to evolve between various products and regions.

-As a result, this has created uncertainties around the revenue and growth rate assumptions of the footwear and apparel businesses.
-These factors have led to continued uncertainty around the timing and amount of future cash flows, when they are already inherently
+As a result, this has created uncertainties around the revenue and growth rate assumptions of the footwear and apparel as well as the personal care businesses.
+These factors have led to continued uncertainty around the timing and amount of future cash flows, when they are already inherently uncertain.

-Given the above, impairment testing, particularly in the retail businesses, required significant auditor attention in the current year and the involvement of our valuation specialists.
+Given the above, impairment testing, particularly in the footwear and apparel as well as the personal care businesses required significant auditor attention in the current year and the involvement of our valuation specialists.